 Sadly, the state of the global environment is a reason to be serious.
 A recent analysis by the World Wildlife Fund suggests that global biodiversity has declined by upwards of 52% in the time that I have lived on this earth.

-Amphibians, the organisms I focus on as a biologist, maybe down as much as 41%.
+Amphibians, the organisms I focus on as a biologist, may be down as much as 41%.
 Habitats are being lost at record rates.
-Climate is changing faster and more erratically than scientists predicted just a few decades ago.
-We need artists, scientists, teachers, bankers, dentists, bus-drivers, children and everyone else to deal with these issues creatively and collectively.
+The climate is changing faster and more erratically than scientists predicted just a few decades ago.
+We need artists, scientists, teachers, bankers, dentists, bus drivers, children and everyone else to deal with these issues creatively and collectively.